LeToNode/Play2.0-CN-doc/settings/SettingsSBT.md

 )
 ```

-These default settings mostly define the default imports for generated template.
-For example it import `java.lang.*`, so types like `Long` are the Java one by default instead of the scala one.
-Also it import `java.util.*` so the default collection library will be the Java one.
+These default settings mostly define the default imports for generated templates.
+For example it imports `java.lang.*`, so types like `Long` are the Java one by default instead of the scala one.
+It also imports `java.util.*` so the default collection library will be the Java one.

 ## Play project settings with their default value